Father Damion Lynch

 On March 5th, 2019, a third man filed a police report alleging that Lynch and another priest, Father Cornell Bradley, each sexually abused him as a teen in North Carolina in the 1990’s.
 The victim claimed that the abuse he suffered from Lynch was on a trip to Carowinds and near the Catholic Campus Ministry.

 Damion Lynch went on to become a registered nurse after he left ministry, and he worked at a major hospital in the Washington D.C. area for some time.
 His current whereabouts are unknown, but he does still hold an active nursing license in Washington D.C.

 Lynch’s name appears on the Diocese of Charlotte’s list of credibly accused priests.
 His most recent Facebook photo (March 2020) appears above.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Roman Catholic Diocese of Charlotte.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Charlotte in North Carolina.
 If you need a lawyer because you were sexually abused by a priest in North Carolina, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Roman Catholic Diocese of Charlotte now have legal options to recover damages due to a change in North Carolina law.
-Contact us at (888) 283-9922.
-Email us at email@example.com.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Charlotte now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Our lawyers have decades of experience representing survivors of clergy sexual abuse in North Carolina and nationwide.
+We can help.